We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 Questions to ask a potential therapist

-Here are five questions to consider:
+Here are some questions to consider asking a potential therapist:

 - What is your professional training and education?
 This should include degrees, certifications, and professional affiliations.